Christian Thompson (American football)

-High school career
+Early life

 He attended St. Thomas Aquinas High School in Fort Lauderdale, Florida.

 College career

 He played college football at South Carolina State University.

 Professional career

-Thompson signed a four-year contract with Baltimore Ravens after being drafted in the fourth round of the 2012 NFL Draft with the 130th overall pick.
+Thompson signed a four-year contract with Baltimore Ravens after being drafted in the fourth round of the 2012 NFL draft with the 130th overall pick.

 On April 1, 2013, it was announced that Thompson would be suspended for the first four games of the 2013 season for violating the league's substance abuse policy.
 The Ravens released Thompson on October 1, 2013.